-To solve the sparse program, we first relaxing it to a non-negative LASSO program \cite{yuWhiteBoxTransformersSparse2023a}.
-Then, we derive the quadratic upper bound of the smooth part, \ie, $ -R(\mathbf{Z}^{l+1})$ within the $\mathbb{CR}$-Calculus framework.
-We, next, minimize the quadratic upper bound of the smooth part and take a proximal step on the non-smooth part, \ie, $\lambda \|\mathbf{Z}^{l+1}\|_0$.
-Finally, by introducing an dictionary $D$ into the optimization step, we obtain the RF-MLP module.
+To address this sparse program, we first relax it to a non-negative LASSO formulation \cite{yuWhiteBoxTransformersSparse2023a}.
+We then derive a quadratic upper bound of the smooth component, \ie, $-R(\mathbf{Z}^{l+1})$, within the $\mathbb{CR}$-calculus framework.
+Next, we minimize this quadratic upper bound and apply a proximal step to the non-smooth term $\lambda \|\mathbf{Z}^{l+1}\|_0$.
+Finally, by treating the metric tensor $\Omega_Z$ as a learnable weight matrix and relaxing its Hermitian and positive-definite constraints, we arrive at the RF-MLP module.